shristytyagi/Weather-Monitoring-System/README.md

 Domain: INTERNET OF THINGS
 Duration: July to August 2024

-Overview of the Project
+-------Overview of the Project------

-Project: HEALTH MONITORING WEARABLE DEVICE:
+Project: WEATHER MONITORING STATION

-Objective: Develop a wearable IoT device for continuous health monitoring, measuring vital signs such as heart rate, blood pressure, and activity levels.
-Integrate with a mobile app to provide personalized health insights and alerts.
+Objective: Build a weather monitoring station using IoT sensors to collect data on temperature, humidity, and atmospheric pressure.
+Display the collected data in real-time on a dashboard or mobile app.